hacksalot/HackMyResume/README.md

     hackmyresume NEW r1.json r2.json -f jrs
     ```

+- **analyze** inspects your resume for keywords, duration, and other metrics.

 - **convert** converts your source resume between FRESH and JSON Resume
 formats.
-Use it to convert between the two formats to take advantage of tools and
+Use it to convert between the two formats to take advantage of tools
-services.
+and services.

     ```bash
     # hackmyresume CONVERT <INPUTS> TO <OUTPUTS>